wurunduk/crashday-center/source/_posts/file-types.md

 DEPRECATED         	# UNUSED article description (English) aftercarbought    	# availability condition
 0			# UNUSED show media _before_ available
-NONE		        # UNUSED Media showed when available (can be NONE) 8000			# cost to buy in shop
+NONE		        # UNUSED media showed when available (can be NONE) 8000			# cost to buy in shop
 NONE	        	# UNUSED shop picture
-0			# Is this a stock car part?
+0			# is this a stock car part?
 0                       # !IMPORTANT! - Is mod content?
 This must be set to 1 if you are creating additional items for the shop.
 Used to properly save kits - Outblast.
 ```